 Ride a double-decker bus

 The kids will love to ride on the top section and enjoy the views sitting on the front seats.
-There are not so many routes with double-decker buses left in the city – the best option would be to take a ride on the bus No. 138, departing from the Chhatrapati Shivaji Terminus (SCT) bus stand and going towards Colaba.
+There are not so many routes with double-decker buses left in the city – the best option would be to take a ride on the bus No. 138, departing from the Chhatrapati Shivaji Terminus (SCT) bus stand and going towards Colaba. this is one of the most affordable things to do in Mumbai with kids, and the small ones really love it!

 Enjoy the vibrant atmosphere near the Gateway of India